jiehan1029/send-gmail-extension/README.md

 For development, [run chrome extension in developer mode](https://developer.chrome.com/extensions/getstarted).

-### Challenges, notes and libraries used:
-#### Bugs, improvements, and maintenance
-* Buttons are not aligned on window scroll for inline reply and after switching to popup compose view.
-The first may be resolved by adding event listener; the second need to find a hook for changing compose view.
-* Handle the case when composing multiple drafts -- to identify the currently active compose window.
-* The compose element is identified via page HTML structure and classes, thus requires regular tests to make sure it does not break due to Gmail updates.

 #### Others
 * To bypass the restriction of CSP, create a `.env` file in root directory and put `INLINE_RUNTIME_CHUNK=false` inside it (if use `create-react-app` to build).
 Ref: [https://github.com/facebook/create-react-app/issues/5897](https://github.com/facebook/create-react-app/issues/5897)
 * to use Chrome API inside React files, add `/*global chrome*/` in the top of the file.
 Ref: [using chrome api with react js](https://stackoverflow.com/questions/51411447/using-chrome-api-with-react-js)
 * [Chrome Extension Async](https://github.com/KeithHenry/chromeExtensionAsync)

 * This project use [Gmail.js](https://github.com/KartikTalwar/gmail.js) for interface with gmail.
 However the support for new Gmail is limited for some methods ([`send_message` events not working](https://github.com/KartikTalwar/gmail.js/issues/601)).
 Should keep an eye on it.
+* The compose element is identified via page HTML structure and classes, thus requires regular tests to make sure it does not break due to Gmail updates.